Daniel Hand High School

 Each student is expected to complete summer reading before school begins and hand in a Summer Reading Recording Sheet to the LMC in September.

-Students in AP and/or certain Honors classes have specific requirements.
-See Requirements page.
 Enjoy your summer!
 We cannot wait to hear all about the books you selected to read.